-An insurance fraud investigation is a fraud investigation that centers around fraudulent attempts to collect based on excessive or false claims.
+An insurance fraud investigation is a fraud investigation that centres around fraudulent attempts to collect based on excessive or false claims.

 Methods of defrauding insurance companies are manifold, as are the means of investigating them.
-As a crime, however, evidence shows that insurance fraud in wealthy nations is increasing, with many governments running public awareness campaigns to deter potential fraudsters and appeal to the public to report any suspicious claims.
+As a crime, however, evidence shows that insurance fraud in both first world and emerging third world nations is increasing, with many governments running public awareness campaigns to deter potential fraudsters and appeal to the public to report any suspicious claims.

 One of the most common forms of insurance fraud is the exaggeration of injuries.
 Because many injuries can be exceptionally difficult to quantify (for example, psychological injuries or physical injuries such as whiplash), investigators will often seek to establish that what the claimant claims is true (for example, if a claimant states he or she cannot work) and that there are no obvious discrepancies in the symptoms claimed (very often examined in conjunction with medical staff).
 Surveillance is often employed in such circumstances to verify the claim.